 The study will include an economic evaluation from an NHS perspective.
-Following the National Institute for Health and Care Excellence (NICE) reference case, the primary outcome for the economic evaluation will be the incremental cost per quality-adjusted life-year (QALY) gained.
+Following the NICE reference case, the primary outcome for the economic evaluation will be the incremental cost per QALY gained.
 The study will collect resource use data for the main drivers of the marginal cost.
 Unit costs will be assessed using standard NHS reference costs and prices.
-Health-related quality of life will be measured using the EuroQoL-5D (EQ5D)-5L data collected at baseline, 14 days and 6 months and valued using the interim 'crosswalk' value set.
-QALYs will be estimated within trial by assuming a constant tariff value for days 0-14 and a straight line extrapolation between tariff scores at 14 days and 6 months.
+Health related quality of life will be measured using the EQ5D-5L data collected at baseline, 14 days and six months and valued using the interim "crosswalk" value set [48].
+QALYs will be estimated within trial by assuming a constant tariff value for days 0-14 and a straight line extrapolation between tariff scores at 14 days and six months.

-The outcome of the economic evaluation will be the incremental cost-effectiveness ratio (ICER; the additional cost per QALY gained).
-Sampling variation for the ICER will be reported as the SD, estimated by bootstrapping and illustrated on the cost-effectiveness plane.
-Sensitivity analysis will be undertaken as appropriate

-(depending on sampling variation and an analysis of relationships between QALY estimates and the other outcome measures) but it will include an analysis of the sensitivity of the estimated ICER to the functional form of the extrapolation between tariff scores at 14 days and 6 months.
+The outcome of the economic evaluation will be the incremental cost effectiveness ratio (ICER) (the additional cost per QALY gained).
+Sampling variation for the ICER will be reported as the standard deviation, estimated by bootstrapping and illustrated on the cost-effectiveness plane.
+Sensitivity analysis will be undertaken as appropriate (depending on sampling variation and an analysis of relationships between QALY estimates and the other outcome measures) but it will include an analysis of the sensitivity of the estimated ICER to the functional form of the extrapolation between tariff scores at 14 days and six months.